 Singapore’s income tax system is progressive, which means that the more you earn, the more you will be taxed.
 The idea is to find things you can either write off or claim tax relief for.
 While there are various ways to do that, there is also a personal income tax relief cap.
 This limit is currently set at S$80,000 and is the total amount of your tax relief for any given year of assessment.

 This first point is unknown to many Singaporeans.
-However, it is possible to get tax relief on courses that you have attended in 2021- as long as the course is relevant for your employment and if you can prove that you have paid for it yourself.
+However, it is possible to get tax relief on courses that you have attended in 2022 – as long as the course is relevant to your employment and you can prove that you have paid for it yourself.
 If that’s the case, you can get up to S$5,500 in tax relief.

 If you have taken a course that will enable you to switch careers, you can still claim it.
 For example, if you are transitioning from an administrative role into finance, and you have taken a course that will help you in your new career, you can use it for your tax relief.

 Talk about killing two birds with one stone.
 In order to get tax relief, you can make a donation to any charity that is registered as an IPC (Institute of a Public Character) in Singapore.
 You can get 250% in tax deductions based on the amount donated.
-Great news!
-The 250% tax deduction for qualifying donations will be extended for another two years till 31 December 2023.
+This deduction lasts till 31 December 2023.

-Read about how the different forms of donations can reduce your tax here.
+Read about how the different forms of donations can reduce your tax.

-As long as you are eligible for this tax relief, your spouse and parents will automatically receive S$750 in tax reliefs for that year of assessment.
+As long as you are eligible for this tax relief, your spouse and parents will automatically receive S$750 in tax relief for that year of assessment.

 *Take note that premiums paid on accident and medical policies are not applicable.